Skip to main content

 The Bryan Reserve Police Force provides many hours of committed service to the residents of the City of Bryan.

-Other functions reserve officers have provided service to in the past include: The Armadillo Dash Half Marathon/5K fund raiser; the Junior League’s 5K fund raiser; the SOS Ministries 5K fund raiser; the annual Fiestas Patrias Parade; the Brazos Valley Museum of Natural History Half Marathon/5K fund raiser; the annual Rotary Club sponsored Veteran’s Parade in downtown Bryan; and the city’s annual Holiday Magic celebration in Sue Haswell Park, along with many other important events.
+Functions reserve officers have provided service to in the past include: The Armadillo Dash Half Marathon/5K fund raiser; the Junior League’s 5K fund raiser; the SOS Ministries 5K fund raiser; the annual Fiestas Patrias Parade; the Brazos Valley Museum of Natural History Half Marathon/5K fund raiser; the annual Rotary Club sponsored Veteran’s Parade in downtown Bryan; and the city’s annual Holiday Magic celebration in Sue Haswell Park, along with many other important events.

 With few exceptions, the events supported by the reserve police are fundraisers conducted by non-profit organizations.
 And, were it not for the service provided by the reserve police these entities would have had to pay for their police support; thus, leaving fewer dollars available to support the good works of their organizations.